bbecomp99/kube-on-ubunt/dr-vmware-k8s/README.md

 # dr-vmware-k8s
-    a sample repo for kubernetes nodes.
+    a sample repo for vmware kubernetes nodes.